-Meanwhile, the sports world is often left out in the cold on this holiday – that is, until today.
+The sports world is often left out in the cold on this holiday – that is, until today.
+The Wife Hates Sports to the rescue!

 The Thin Line Between Love and Hate in Sports (2010 Edition)